Elections & Campaigns

 Entering election day, there were 27 Republican governors to 23 Democratic governors.
 And in 2025, we’ll have the same count.

 Seven of the nine lieutenant governor elections elected members of the incumbent party.
 There's a party flip in the Democrat's favor in North Carolina, where Rachel Hunt (D) has narrowly defeated Hal Weatherman (R) to replace Lt.
 Governor Robinson, who ran unsuccessfully for governor.
-There's a party flip the other way in Vermont, where incumbent Lt.
-Governor Zuckerman (D) trails challenger John Rodgers (R) by about 6,000 votes.
-The vote is small enough to trigger a recount, but the results will likely stand, allowing Republicans to flip this seat and cancel out the Democrat's win in North Carolina.
-With these two flips canceling each other out on the national count, the overall number of lieutenant governors across the country will be unchanged in 2025 at 25 Republicans and 20 Democrats.
+And in Vermont we saw a party flip in the other direction, where challenger John Rodgers (R) narrowly defated incumbent Lt.
+Governor Zuckerman (D).
+With these two flips canceling each other out on the national count, the overall number of lieutenant governors across the country will be unchanged next year at 25 Republicans and 20 Democrats.

 Another statewide official of note is state attorney general.
 This year, AG seats in ten states were up for election.
 While most incumbent parties retained AG seats, we did have one party flip in Pennsylvania, where Dave Sunday (R) defeated Eugene DePasquale (D) to replace the retiring Democratic incumbent.
-Four incumbents won reelection in Indiana, Missouri, Montana, and Vermont, and the incumbent party won open seats in North Carolina, Utah, Washington, and West Virginia.
-The remaining uncalled race is in Oregon, where Dan Rayfield (D) has a 6-point lead on Will Lathrop (R) with two-thirds of votes reporting.
+Four incumbents won reelection in Indiana, Missouri, Montana, and Vermont, and the incumbent party won open seats in Oregon, North Carolina, Utah, Washington, and West Virginia.

 Like in the gubernatorial races this year, the seven elections for secretaries of state did not see a single party flip in 2024.
 Incumbents won reelection in Montana, North Carolina, Vermont, and Washington, while the incumbent party candidate was victorious for the open seats in Missouri, Oregon, and West Virginia.